“Body’s Law” is an action about a state of transition of the body.

-During the performance, some of this movements generate some electronic sounds in real time thanks to some electronic devices.
+During the action, some of this movements generate some electronic sounds in real time thanks to some electronic devices.
 The sound is related to movements because is a sort of metaphor of creation.
 The creation, in the meaning of creativity, is related to art but also to an action executed by the body in general.
-Again if in the performance there are sounds it does not mean that is music, as a well-defined form of art, for example, the dance.
+Again if in the action there are sounds it does not mean that is music, as a well-defined form of art, for example, the dance.
 The body’s movement generates sounds in real time like an outcome of the action, not with the purpose to make music.
-There are other sound sources that appear during the performance, one is a synthetic voice and another is a sequence of sounds composed originally by the performer.
+There are other sound sources that appear during the action, one is a synthetic voice and another is a sequence of sounds composed originally by the artist.
 The synthetic voice repeats some phrases taken from the handbook mentioned before.
 The sequence of sounds, actually, is something close to a music composition.
 Essentially the sound composition is in contrast with the sounds generates by the movements.
 It is recorded and it is created without the direct control of the body’s movements, so it is a metaphor of a sort of vital stream that burst into the state of transition without the possibility that you can shape it.

 Body is an animal feature rather than a culture feature.
 To control a body inside a prison often we use technologies.
 But technologies are also essential in the relationships between bodies and community.
 Some features of the body are more related to the animal side than others.
 For example, the language is not related to the animal side as the body’s fluids, like saliva, drool.
-The performer uses his saliva to stick some paper sheets in the space around him: on the stage, on the wall, on windows etcetera.
+The artist uses his saliva to stick some paper sheets in the space around him: on the stage, on the wall, on windows etcetera.
 On the paper sheets, there are some phrases that represent the language: culture.
 These phrases were taken from the handbook mentioned before.